andycandy-de/SimpleAndroidBridge/README.md

 }
 ```

-Create the bridge and add the interface.
+### Create the bridge and add the interface

 ```
 val bridge = Bridge(applicationContext, webView)
-bridge.addJSInterface(AndroidNativeInterface(this@MainActivity))
+bridge.addJSInterface(AndroidNativeInterface())
 ```

-Initialize the bridge via web or via android.
+### Initialize the bridge (Javascript or Android)

-Android
+Android code

 ```
+// Bridge can be initialized by calling the 'init' function inside
-webView.webViewClient = object : WebViewClient() {
+// the 'onPageFinished' function of a WebViewClient webView.webViewClient = object : WebViewClient() {

     override fun onPageFinished(view: WebView?, url: String?) {